 About Our Services

 Starr King Unitarian Universalist Sunday Services follow a traditional Unitarian Universalist structure.
 All services begin at 9:30 a.m. and last about an hour.
 Religious Education for children is held simultaneously.
-Babysitting is also provided.
+There is a “family corner” with children’s toys for children who would like to stay in the Service with their parents.
+Nursery care is also provided.
 Scroll down to see the schedule of services for the month.

 Elements of a typical morning worship service usually include:

 - Lighting a flaming chalice, the symbol of our faith